HEY. Hi. Hello!

 Wow, it’s been a minute.
 Every time there’s a gap in between wrap-ups, I usually have to go back to the last one and find out how I formatted because I’m a forgetful person.
 Although to be fair, I got ahead in scheduling and then got a little lazy in blogging and now I’m bouncing back again.
 (And then I left posts in pending and they’re still sitting there.
 I’ll get around to editing and scheduling them 6 months later.)

-On a side note, come join us in the Bookish Collision Discord server created by the ever so fabulous Clo from Book Dragons, who allowed me to wreak havoc while setting up.
+On a side note, come join us in the Bookish Collision Discord server created by the ever so fabulous Clo from Cuppa Clo, who allowed me to wreak havoc while setting up.
 It’s smol, so here’s reassurance you won’t get lost like you would in a massive server.

 This Week’s Posts